BuffaloWings-Team/NMC_OnlineCheckIn-app/README.md

-# Credence App
+# OnlineCheckIn App

-Web application for Credence system that allows teams to share sensitive files such as configuration information, credentials, etc.
+Web application for OnlineCheckIn system that allows teams to share sensitive files such as configuration information, credentials, etc.

-Please also note the Web API that it uses: https://github.com/ISS-Security/credence-api
+Please also note the Web API that it uses: https://github.com/ISS-Security/OnlineCheckIn-api

 ## Install